``` ```

 • Strength: Subspecialty tagging, evidence levels, source types

-• Use case: Visual navigation, adaptive tutoring, research exploration
+• Use case: Visual navigation, tutoring, research exploration

-V41's additional metadata enables OrthoGraph's multiple semantic views—organizing the corpus by subspecialty, anatomy, or evidence level requires that information to exist in the database.
+V41's additional metadata enables OrthoGraph's multiple semantic views and organizes the corpus by subspecialty, anatomy, or evidence level requires that information to exist in the database.

 04 — Philosophy